walles/numbervaders/README.md

 * Add feedback on key presses
 * Keep level state throughout the app
 * Launch screen should say which level will be launched
+* Make our keyboard react to actual digits presses from a real keyboard.
+  Nice during development.